eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

 .. _matlab-r2018a-installation-troubleshooting:

 #.
-When you ran the Matlab installer with the command :bash:`./install`, it
+When you ran the MATLAB installer with the command :bash:`./install`, it
    prints:

    .. code-block:: bash